solid-js/typescript-npm-starter/doc/guide/npm-scripts.md

 - ex : `npm run release patch "Whoopsy, forgot this"`
 - ex : `npm run release major "First stable release"`

-### Pushing work in progress
+### Pushing work in progress to Git

-If you need to push work in progress to git, but without tests, hooks and NPM publishing :
+If you need to push work in progress to git, but without tests, documentation and NPM publishing :

 ```bash
 npm run wip "Working on this feature"